hermann74/listictac/README.md

 pygame
 python3

+launch client2.py  : get server2 by  ip adress and port.already initialise by default

-launch server2.py with a specified free port (>1080) known by each client launch client2.py with the ip adress of server2 and port
+launch server2.py : you can customize  with a specified free port (>1080)